 - Add the garlic, ginger, and cumin seeds to the pot.
 Continue to cook until the onions start to brown, approximately 3-5 minutes.
 Stir often.

 - Increase heat to medium.
-Add the chicken (plus marinade) to the pan.
+Add the marinated chicken (plus the marinade) to the pan.
 Mix to combine.
 Cook the chicken for 10 minutes, stirring often.

 - Stir in the chicken broth and bring to a gentle boil.
 Reduce heat to low and simmer for at least 30-45 minutes, stirring occasionally.